 b.
 Pass all skills segments of a qualifying exam (see Section 2.3).

-2. Not be serving a period of suspension, revocation, resignation, or denial of any shorthand reporter certification, license, or registration from any state or national entity for any reason other than failing to meet documenation requirements.
+3. Not be serving a period of suspension, revocation, resignation or denial of any shorthand reporter certification, license, or registration from any state or national entity for any reason other than failing to meet documentation requirements;

-3. Not have any convictions for a crime related to a shorthand reporter's qualifications, functions, or duties.
-(The State Court Administrator has discretion to decided what crimes are related to a shorthand reporter's qualifications, functions, or duties.)
+4. Not have any convictions for a crime related to a shorthand reporter's qualifications, functions, or duties.
+(The State Court Administrator has discretion to decided what crimes are related to a shorthand reporter's qualifications, functions, or duties);

-5. Agree to follow the Code of Conduct.
+6. Agree to follow the Oregon CSR Code of Conduct (see Section 7).

-For additional information on renewing Oregon CSR certification (See Section 3) and other information about the Oregon Certified Shorthand Reporters Program, please review the Oregon CSR Policy Manual https://www.courts.oregon.gov/programs/csr/Documents/CertificationOfShorthandReportersPolicy.pdf.
+For additional information on qualifying for initial certification (See Section 2) and other information about the Oregon Certified Shorthand Reporters Program, please review the Oregon CSR Policy Manual https://www.courts.oregon.gov/programs/csr/Documents/CertificationOfShorthandReportersPolicy.pdf.